 President Joseph R. Biden signed the landmark Inflation Reduction Act into law on August 16, 2022.
 The law authorizes $391 billion in spending on energy and climate change, including roughly $35 billion clean energy investments managed through the U.S. Department of Energy (DOE).
 The Inflation Reduction Act represents the single largest investment in tackling the climate crisis and investing in clean energy in U.S. history.

-2. Which provisions in the Inflation Reduction Act (IRA) establish home energy efficiency and electrification rebates?
+2. Which provisions in the Inflation Reduction Act (IRA) establish home energy rebates?

 The Inflation Reduction Act of 2022 includes two provisions authorizing $8.8 billion in rebates for home energy efficiency and electrification projects.
 These two provisions are: